 The Bottom Line

-With the right approach and guidance, the intake of vitamins for anxiety can effectively promote a more balanced and healthy state of mind.
+With the right approach and guidance, the intake of vitamins for anxiety may effectively promote a more balanced and healthy state of mind.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!